nesk/proposal-extension-functions/README.md

 string.apply().some().custom().transformations()
 ```

+They also are really appreciated in the community, based on [the votes and comments of an old TypeScript issue that wanted to introduce them.](https://github.com/microsoft/TypeScript/issues/9)

 ### What do they bring

 Roman Elizarov—ex-project lead for Kotlin—[wrote an article about "Extension-oriented design"](https://elizarov.medium.com/extension-oriented-design-13f4f27deaee); he explains how this feature helps in extending the language for the developer needs: